A Texas Non-Profit CorporationApproved: October 22, 2018

 1.2.1 The organization may at its pleasure by a vote of the governing Board and/or membership body change its name.

 2.1 Principal Office.
-The principal office of Grace After Fire shall be located in Fort Worth, Texas.
+The principal office of Grace After Fire shall be in Houston, Texas.

 2.2 Other Offices.
 Grace After Fire may have such other offices as the Board of Directors may determine or as the affairs of Grace After Fire may require from time to time.